SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_IPVPN_Collector.md

 To reduce the number of generated alarms, there can only be one alarm per modem.

-This alarm can be configured through a CSV file, which must be placed in the documents folder for the Ziggo IPVPN Collector driver.
+This alarm can be configured through a CSV file, which must be placed in the documents folder for the Ziggo IPVPN Collector connector.

 The fields in the CSV file are separated with a semicolon (";").
 The order of a line indicates its priority.
 In case it is a field that represents a numeric value, either a range can be added, e.g. *\[10-14\],* or a comparison, e.g. *\>15*.
 In other cases, such as for a discreet value, the exact value must be specified.
 Fields that should not be validated for alarming should be left empty.